About Us

 MPSD’s service area reaches in many directions.
 We begin service at the Western Steer Steakhouse and continue south to connect with the City of Beverly just before Dr. Pritt’s Vet office.

 Our area extends out Ward Rd. to the Bridgewater development and out Haddix Road, then along the Airport/ Country Club Rd. to the curve just before the golf course.
 On the other side of the 5-lane, we serve the Glenmore area, out Isner Creek Rd and on Rt.
 33 East to Kelly Mountain Rd.
 There is also a small area behind the Econo-Lodge that we serve.
-Service extends up Cheoweth Creek Rd. a couple of miles past Harts Chapel Church and out Evans Rd.
+Service extends up Cheoweth Creek Rd. and circles around Kelly Mountain to US 33 and Old Rt 33 through Bowden.
 We serve the Pineview development and Elliots Ridge Rd.

 • MPSD has several sewage lift stations scattered throughout the district.